etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 From technical perspective, bulb is built on an Atmel SoC.
-The SoC contains an MCU, AES accelerator and a wireless networking module supporting Zigbee stack.
+The SoC contains an MCU, AES accelerator and a wireless networking module supporting ZigBee stack.

-The bulbs, switches and IoT gateway form a PAN over Zigbee network.
+The bulbs, switches and IoT gateway form a PAN ZigBee network.
 The gateway also participates in Wi-Fi network, supports REST API (for each bulb) and can also be accessible from the Internet via a cloud proxy.